wanghalan/sp21-humans_and_robots_group7/README.md

 * data_ref / logic_timeStamp / logic_timeStamp.jpeg

-Particulartly, the file  analyzer.py will note some time stamps and save them as data for our further analysis.
+In particular, the file analyzer.py will note some time stamps and save them as data for our further analysis.

 ## NAOqi Python SDK